-- Meat consumption is expected to increase from 39 kg/person/year in 2009 to over 52 kg/person/year by 2050 (FAO, 2006). - By 2050, 50 per cent of cereal grown may be used to feed animals for human consumption (UN report, 2011). - Currently, 33 per cent of total farming land is used for producing animal feed (UN report, 2011). - Today, the number of urban residents is growing by nearly 60 million every year.
+- Meat consumption is expected to increase from 39 kg/ person/year in 2009 to over 52 kg/person/year by 2050 (FAO, 2006). - By 2050 50% of cereal grown may be used to feed animals for human consumption (UN report, 2011). - Currently, 33 per cent of total farming land is used for producing animal feed (UN report, 2011). - The production of animal protein must be more than tripled if the projected global population of 9 billion people in 2050 were to consume meat and dairy at current North American and European levels (Consultative Group on International Agricultural Research report, 2012). - Today, the number of urban residents is growing by nearly 60 million every year.
 By 2050, the urban population will almost double to 6.4 billion people.
 Almost all urban population growth in the next 30 years will occur in cities of developing countries (World Health Organisation, 2013).
+Source: Oxford University Press